ivory-code/ivory-code/README.md

 🔭 &nbsp;I’m currently working on INSA, ACG!<br />
 🌱 &nbsp;I’m currently using and learning JavaScript and React JS!<br />
-👀 &nbsp;I’m interesting in Web and App programming!
+👀 &nbsp;I’m interesting in Web Programming with React JS and App programming with React Native!